hyperspy/hyperspy/doc/user_guide/eds.rst

   thin-film samples.
 Absorption correction is calculated on a pixel by pixel basis after having determined a sample mass-thickness map.
 It therefore may be a source of error in particularly inhomogeneous specimens.

+  Absorption correction can also only be applied to spectra from a single EDS detector.
+For systems that consist of multiple detectors, such as the Thermo Fisher Super-X, it is therefore necessary to load the spectra from each detector separately.

   For example: